vegaprotocol/specs/non-protocol-specs/0003-limited-network-life.md

 - Positions
 - Balances in the "signed for withdrawal" account.

-When a checkpoint is created, each validator should calculate its has and submit this is a transaction to the chain(*).
+When a checkpoint is created, each validator should calculate its hash and submit this is a transaction to the chain(*).
 The checkpoint file should either be human-readable OR there should be a command line tool to convert into human readable form.

 (*) This is so that non-validating parties can trust the hash being restored represnts truly the balances.